Flame lamination involves exposing a piece of material to an open flame, which creates a thin layer of molten polymer on the surface.

 Another substrate is then brought into contact with this layer.

-Finally, as it cools, the two materials are compressed, enabling the surfaces to bond together.
+Finally, as it cools the two materials are compressed, enabling the surface to bond together.

-We offer flame lamination services for a range of industries at reasonable prices.
-Discuss your requirements with our experts today for upcoming lamination projects.
+We offer flame lamination services for a range of industries at a reasonable price.
+Discuss your requirements with our experts today for your upcoming lamination projects.

 What is Flame Lamination?